rinikerlab/reeds/README.md

     git clone --recurse-submodules <repo url>

 Make sure you have the required python packages from devtools/conda-envs/full_env.yaml.
-You can install the provided env with Anacodna like:
+You can install the provided env with Anaconda like:

     conda env create -f devtools/conda-envs/full_env.yaml